On fewnomials, integral points and a toric version of Bertini's theorem: From multivariate expansions to algebraic approximations

-\begin{rem} One can also argue that $\tilde{F}_L = \tilde{F}_{\infty}$ for all integers $L$ larger than a number dependent on $d$ only, showing that the above bound can be made independent of $L$; as for the proof of \prettyref{lem:degree-bound}, this is usually proven only with additional assumptions on $f$. \end{rem}
+\begin{rem} Recall that $\tilde{F}_L = \tilde{F}_{\infty}$ for all sufficiently large integers $L$.
+One can prove that this happens for all integers $L$ larger than a number dependent on $d$ only, showing that the above bound can be made independent of $L$ (as for \prettyref{lem:degree-bound}, this is usually proven only with additional assumptions on $f$).
+However, we will not need this additional uniformity. \end{rem}

-Thanks to the bound in \prettyref{prop:height-bound}, we can find an easy sufficient condition under which we can further specialise (\ref{eq:series-x-t}) in $t_i = x^{n_i}$ for $i = p+1, \dots, l$.